 Q: What’s the difference between Medicare and Medicaid?

 A: Medicare is a federal government-sponsored health care program for those 65 and over, and for others with certain disabilities.
-Most enrollees in Medicare have paid into an FICA tax during their working years, and realize the benefits of that tax through Medicare coverage.
+Most enrollees in Medicare have paid FICA taxes during their working years, and realize the benefits of that tax through Medicare coverage.

 Medicaid, on the other hand, is a health care program for low-income individuals who could not otherwise afford health insurance.
-Medicaid is funded in part by the government and the state in which the enrollee lives.
-The states establish their own eligibility standards and services for Medicaid, while the federal government establishes criteria for Medicare.
+Medicaid is jointly funded by the government and the state in which the enrollee lives.
+The states establish their own eligibility standards and services for Medicaid (within general parameters established by the federal government), while the federal government establishes criteria for Medicare.

 Prior to 2014, Medicaid coverage was generally limited to a few specific groups: